SoftUni/Programming-Basics-Book-Java-EN/chapter-08-exam-preparation.md

 **(left, top) (right, bottom) -> area**

-Rectangles are defined using the top left and bottom right corner.
+Rectangles are defined using the top left and bottom right corners.
 The following inequalities are in effect:
 -	**-n ≤ left < right ≤ n**
 -	**-n ≤ top < bottom ≤ n**